leo-project/notes/leofs/design/mdc-replication/phase-1/README.md

 # Multi Data Center Replication (Phase 1)

-If you look at the big idea at LeoFS, what we're really focused on is **High Scalability**, **High Availability** and **High Cost Performance Ratio** because as you know, unstructured data have been exponentially increasing day by day, so we need to build **Global Scale Storage System** at low cost.
+If you look at the big idea at LeoFS, what we're really focused on is **high scalability**, **high availability** and **high cost performance ratio** because as you know, unstructured data have been exponentially increasing day by day, so we need to build **global scale storage system** at low cost.

 I've been considering how to realize LeoFS's multi data center replication more simply without SPOF - *Single Point Of Failure* and degrading the performance.